thegamecracks/thesteambot/README.md

 Once those are ready, you can configure the project:

-1. Copy and rename each of the `env.example` files with a `.` prefix added and the `.example` suffix removed.
+1. Copy the `env.example` file and rename it to `.env`.

-   For example, `env.bot.example` should be renamed to `.env.bot`.

-2. Fill out each environment file with the appropriate values, such as your bot token and domain.
+2. Fill out your `.env` file with appropriate values, such as your bot token and domain.

 ## Usage